ubuntu-mate/ubuntu-mate.org/blog/20140610-ubuntu-mate-remix-inception.md

 tinkering and made an Ubuntu 14.04 LiveCD that replaced Unity with MATE.
 He got my attention and the next day the Ubuntu MATE Remix project was established.
-We teased some screenshots on social media which were then reported via some of the online FLOSS media and postcasts.
+We teased some screenshots on social media which were then reported via some of the online FLOSS media and podcasts.

   * <http://news.softpedia.com/news/Ubuntu-MATE-Flavor-Could-Arrive-Soon-445509.shtml>
   * <http://www.phoronix.com/scan.php?page=news_item&px=MTcxMzM>